adamakeo/faxDocument/docs/preferences.md

 * To control looping, enter either "looping:true" or "looping:false"
 * To control temporary basal rate, enter "tempbasal:(rate),(minutes)" (ex: tempbasal:0,60 to set temporary basal rate at 0 U/hr for 60 minutes)

-Note that remote configurations with announcement-type events can only be repeated every 10 minutes.
+Note that remote configurations with announcement-type events can only be performed every 10 minutes.

 ### Recommended Insulin Fraction
 Recommended insulin fraction is a safety feature built into FreeAPS X. By default, FreeAPS X calculates an "insulin required" value when bolusing for carbs that is half of the insulin actually needed to deal with said meal.
 FreeAPS X then delivers the remaining insulin via SMBs as the blood sugar starts to rise.